Skip to main content

 Smart Contracts

-DPO2U utilizes the Midnight Network and its Compact language to write smart contracts that guarantee compliance immutability without ever compromising sensitive personal data.
+DPO2U utilizes the the host chain and its Compact language to write smart contracts that guarantee compliance immutability without ever compromising sensitive personal data.

 Compact, not Solidity

-Compact is Midnight's purpose-built smart contract language.
+Compact is the host chain's purpose-built smart contract language.
 Unlike Solidity, Compact compiles to zero-knowledge circuits — every operation is privacy-preserving by default.
 There are no arbitrary loops or dynamic memory; circuit size is deterministic at compile time.

 The zero-knowledge principle